This topic describes how to deploy VMware Tanzu Operations Manager (Ops Manager) on Amazon Web Services (AWS).

 9. For Step 6: Review, review the load balancer details and then click Create.
 A message appears to confirm that AWS has successfully created the load balancer.

-Step 3: Create SSH Load Balancer
+Step 3: Create SSH load balancer

 1. From the Load Balancers page, click Create Load Balancer.

-2. Select Network Load Balancer.
+2. Click Network Load Balancer.

 3. For Step 1: Configure Load Balancer, do the following: